Moosa Jatt: Production

-On November 12, 2020, Sidhu Moosewala and Whole team announced the film MoosaJatt through Social Media and filming began from December 2020.
-Originally intended for a 18 June 2021 release, it was postponed due to the ongoing COVID-19 pandemic.
-This was Sidhu Moose Wala's pentimulate film before his assassination on 29 May 2022.
+On November 12, 2020, Sidhu Moosewala and his team announced the film Moosa Jatt through social media and filming began in December 2020.
+Originally intended for an 18 June 2021 release, it was postponed due to the ongoing COVID-19 pandemic.
+This was Sidhu Moose Wala's final film before his assassination on 29 May 2022.

 Release

 The film was met with censorship issues in India, ultimately cancelling its release in India.
 It was nonetheless released worldwide, including the United States, the United Kingdom, Canada and France.
 On 1 October 2021, it was granted theatrical distribution in India.

 Home Media Release

 The uncut version of the film was released on OTT platform Chaupal on 3 December 2021.

 Soundtrack

-On 1 September 2021, The Label Times Music released the first track, "Jailaan", performed by Sidhu Moose Wala itself and produced by The Kidd.
-A second single, "Ikk Duje De", was officially released on all platforms on 7 September as a promotion track.
+On 1 September 2021, The Label Times Music released the first track, "Jailaan", performed by Sidhu Moose Wala and produced by The Kidd.
+A second single, "Ikk Duje De", was officially released on all platforms on 7 September as a promotional track.